René Oosterlinck was appointed Director of External Relations by the ESA Council in December 2004. He takes up duty today.

 In 1979 he joined ESA, where he held the post of head of the international property, transfer of technology and information policy office until 1984, when he became Head of the Personnel and Site Services Department.

 After a period heading the Legal Affairs Department (1998-1999), he became Head of the Navigation Department, where he was in charge of the Galileo and EGNOS programmes.
-Since 2004 he has been lecturing Space Law at the University of Ghent in Belgium.
+Since 2004 he is lecturing Space Law at the University of Ghent in Belgium.

 Mr. Oosterlinck will now be in charge of a Directorate that comprises three Departments: International Relations, Corporate Communication and Education.